thiagobarreto88/spring-boot-examples/README.md

  Spring Boot service exemplifying how to mask sensitive data in application logs and tomcat access log by creating custom logback pattern layouts and customizing tomcat embedded container.

-  The requirement is to mask the first 12 characters in the credit card number receveid in the service URL in the application and access log files.
+  The requirement is to mask the first 12 characters in the credit card number recevied in the service URL in the application and access log files.

   Request example: http://localhost:8080/2221006244730608